Table of Contents

 - Prepare the Base:

-In a food processor, blend your crust ingredients (e.g., oats, nuts, and dates) until the mixture resembles damp sand. - Press into the Pan:
+Blend your crust ingredients (e.g., oats, nuts, and dates) in a food processor until the mixture resembles damp sand. - Press into the Pan:

 Pour the crust mixture into the springform pan, pressing firmly with the back of a spoon or a flat-bottomed glass to create an even layer. - Bake or Chill: